PopovEvgeniy/bird2d/readme.txt

 Project Description

 Bird 2d is an ultra-fast 2D game engine for Linux.
-It uses OPENGL for render.
+It uses OPENGL for rendering.

 License

-Bird 2d distributed under Zlib license.
+Bird 2d is distributed under a Zlib license.

 Features

- Minimum external dependencies: only Xlib, Mesa 3d, and libVLC.
+ Minimum external dependencies: only Xlib, Mesa 3d and libVLC.
- Easy to use object-orientated API.
+ Easy-to-use object-oriented API
  Animated and static sprites.
  Scrollable and static backgrounds.
  Sprite-sheets.